 - 7.4.15 Regional policy aims to enhance the character or appearance of the area where an opportunity to do so exists, or to preserve its character or appearance where an opportunity to enhance does not arise.
 There is also a general presumption against demolition of unlisted buildings that should only be relaxed in exceptional circumstances. - 7.4.16 New development in conservation areas should respect its context in terms of massing, scale, elevational appearance, materials and quality.
 The general objective is to be sensitive to the surrounding built heritage and characteristic built form.
-New development should not compromise key views within, into and out of the area built heritage asset.
+New development should not compromise key views within, into and out of the conservation area.
 New development should therefore seek to reinforce character and be determined by the context of the surrounding built form to prevent erosion of character from development considered inappropriate due to scale, massing, form and/or materials. - 7.4.17 The hierarchical status of the space is important through the scale of buildings, their degree of facade embellishment / detailing and functional importance.
 Buildings should respect the position of the site in the urban hierarchy of place.
 A building that respects the hierarchy of place will reinforce legibility within the conservation area.
-A contextually appropriate solution will also ensure that a new building has generally the same bulk as properties in the surrounding built environment. - 7.4.18 In terms of form new design should have particular regard to issues such as siting (building line), massing (bulk, height silhouette, grain / plot width), height, scale (size of elements such as windows, doors, floor to ceiling heights etc.- relative to human scale), whether there is an expression of a vertical or horizontal emphasis (in terms of bays, frame, fenestration etc.), proportion (solid to void, height to width relationship of elements), elevational form / appearance as ascribed by composition and architectural detailing of elements (doors / windows, bay rhythm, cornices, roof silhouette etc.). - 7.4.19 Extensions in conservation areas should be sensitive to the age and style host building, the design intent of the original architect, the historic functional use of the building and in keeping with the character and appearance of the area.
-Extensions
+A contextually appropriate solution will also ensure that a new building has generally the same bulk as properties in the surrounding built environment. - 7.4.18 In terms of form new design should have particular regard to issues such as siting (building line), massing (bulk, height silhouette, grain / plot width), height, scale (size of elements such as windows, doors, floor to ceiling heights etc.- relative to human scale), whether there is an expression of a vertical or horizontal emphasis (in terms of bays, frame, fenestration etc.), proportion (solid to void, height to width relationship of elements), elevational form / appearance as ascribed by composition and architectural detailing of elements (doors / windows, bay rhythm, cornices, roof silhouette, patina etc.). - 7.4.19 Extensions in conservation areas should be sensitive to the age and style of the host building, the design intent of the original architect, the historic functional use of the building and in keeping with the character and appearance of the area.
+Extensions should be generally subservient in nature to the main building and of an appropriate scale and use appropriate materials.
+In lower density suburban area conservation areas whose character is in part ascribed by visual gaps between dwellings there will be a presumption against side extensions.
+These spaces between dwellings provide many interesting micro views within these conservation areas allowing appreciation of the visual depth to plots, glimpses of the buildings, roofscape, backland character, landscaping elements beyond, and the articulation of side elevations.
+Alteration to roofs of properties in conservation areas require particularly sensitive consideration as roofscapes are generally a visually prominent feature of the townscape in that they are highly visible from the public realm.